Sparse random matrices and Gaussian ensembles with varying randomness: Sparse SYK

 and so are the equations eq.~\eqref{eomsip}.
 If $\sigma$ is not small, this step is not valid and we should derive the appropriate equations from eq.~\eqref{allsmapar1}.
 Let us for now consider the case where $\sigma\rightarrow 0$.
 We use the ansatz eq.~\eqref{gt} for $G(t)$.
 The first equation in eq.~\eqref{eomsip} then leads to eq.~\eqref{sigom} as before where as the second equation now becomes

 As before, equating eq.~\eqref{stelqp} and eq.~\eqref{sigom} we get

 Thus, for a good large $N$ and large $q$ limit to exist, we now have to take $\sigma$ to be given by

 where we used ${}_NC_q\,p=N^\alpha$.
 Naively it may appear that $\sigma$ is large in the large $q$ and large $N$ if $q\sim N^a,a>0$ due to the factor of $2^{q-1}$.
 However this factor is cancelled by a similar factor coming from $G^q$ in eq.~\eqref{condssma}.
-From eq.~\eqref{signcp} and using eq.~\eqref{qna}, we see that eq.~\eqref{condssma} is satisfied as long as
+From eq.~\eqref{signcp} and for $q\sim N^a$, we see that eq.~\eqref{condssma} is satisfied as long as

 Thus, we see that eq.~\eqref{condssma} is satisfied even if the total effective number of terms is linear in $N$, {\it i.e.,} $\alpha=1$, if $q$ is large.
 This is to be contrasted to the case of finite $q$ where we required $\alpha>1$, see eq.~\eqref{sigmordn}.